Bliksempie/fractured-world/chronicles/013-02-eastern-europe-and-surrounds.md

 ### The Smolensk Static Wall

 A stretch of abandoned telecom towers crackling with random noise bursts.
-Fragment decoders believe it’s not random at all.
+Fragment decoders believe it's not random at all.

 ## Old World Timeline Highlights